Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 - **Challenge 1**
   1. Fill the background with a gradient
-    - Hint: use sublte changes in the starting and ending gradient color to make better looking gradients.
+    - Hint: use subtle changes in the starting and ending gradient color to make better looking gradients.
   2. Use a gradient fill for each brick

 <figure>